-Individuals with BPD have a unrealistic fear of being abandoned by others and frantically seek to avoid this by pre-empting and provoking other to reject them.
-This makes the establishment of a stable and mutually satisfying relationships with others very difficult.
-People with BPD are prone to substance abuse and self-injury.
+Individuals with BPD have an intense fear of being abandoned by others.
+At times, they may frantically seek to avoid this by pre-empting and provoking other to reject them.
+Sadly, this makes the establishment of a stable and mutually satisfying relationships with others very difficult.
+People with BPD are also more prone to substance abuse and self-injury.

 The prevalence of BPD in the general population is estimated to range from 1.6% to as high as 5.9%.
 Approximately 20% of inpatient psychiatric patients are estimated to have BPD.
 Its more likely to be diagnosed in females (75%) than in males.
 Some believe that it is under-diagnosed in males who are more likely to be diagnosed with anti-social personality disorder.